 1961 - On 31 May South Africa leaves the British Commonwealth and becomes a republic.
 The ANC organises a national strike in protest.
 When the government responds by introducing new and harsher laws, and by mobilising its armed forces to break up the strike, ANC leaders conclude that the time has come for the Congress to move beyond nonviolent protest.

 In November Sisulu attends the meeting of ANC leaders that establishes Umkhonto we Sizwe (Spear of the Nation), the military wing of the ANC.
 Sisulu is appointed Umkhonto's political commissioner and sets up regional commands.

 On 16 December Umkhonto launches a campaign of sabotage against power lines, pass offices, government buildings and other infrastructure targets.
-Over the next two years 200 acts of sabotage are carried out by Umkhonto.
+Over the next two years about 200 acts of sabotage are carried out by Umkhonto.

 Sisulu faces prosecution twice in 1961.
 In 1962 he is arrested six times and placed under 13-hour house arrest.

 1963 - In March Sisulu is convicted of promoting the aims of the banned ANC and sentenced to six years in prison.
 He is released on bail pending appeal and placed under 24-hour house arrest.
 On 19 April he goes underground.
 He broadcasts a message of resistance to the nation from a secret ANC radio transmitter on 26 June, assuring the people that Umkhonto will fight "an eye for an eye and a tooth for a tooth".

 Sisulu is rearrested on 11 July when police raid an ANC safe house in Rivonia, a suburb on the northern outskirts Johannesburg, and discover arms and equipment.